McAllen Miller International Airport

 McAllen International Airport is an international airport serving McAllen, Mission and the surrounding Rio Grande Valley region of Texas in the United States.
-It is located within the City of McAllen in Hidalgo County.
+It is located in the city of McAllen in Hidalgo County.

 The National Plan of Integrated Airport Systems for 2025–2029 categorized it as a small hub primary commercial service airport.
 In 2023, MFE ranked as the 133rd busiest airport in the United States, with 513,770 enplanements.
 Passenger enplanements at the airport grew 13.43% between 2022 and 2023.
-MFE is the busiest airport in the Rio Grande Valley, followed by Valley International Airport in Harlingen,then by Brownsville/South Padre Island International Airport in Brownsville.
+MFE is the busiest airport in the Rio Grande Valley, followed by Valley International Airport in Harlingen, then by Brownsville/South Padre Island International Airport in Brownsville.

 Runways

 McAllen International Airport covers 370 acres (150 ha) at an elevation of 107 feet (33 m).
 It has two asphalt runways: 14/32 is 7,120 by 150 feet (2,170 x 46 m) and 18/36 is 2,639 by 60 feet (804 x 18 m).
 In November 2015, runway 13/31 was redesignated 14/32 and an EMAS, engineered materials arrestor system, was installed at the runway 14 approach end.

 In the updated 20-year Master Plan for MFE, runway 14/32 will be extended to 10,000 ft and a parallel runway will be added.
 An expanded cargo apron will be on the south side of the airport.

 Runway 14/32 is the primary runway, used by all the airlines and most of the business flights.
 3,000 feet will likely be added to Runway 14/32 to allow larger aircraft (Moultan, 2012).
 Runway 18/36 does not intersect Runway 14/32 so controllers can use both runways if needed.
 The departure end of Runway 18 is about 1/3 of the way down Runway 14/32, so traffic on final for Runway 36 must be cautious of traffic using Runway 14/32.
 Class D airports are airports that are less congested but they still have a control tower.
 This Class D airport has a simple layout and taxiways extend the full length of each runway.
 Both runways are asphalt and are in good condition.
 The terminal is easy for all traffic to reach from either runway, but aircraft on runway 14/32 have to cross runway 18/36 to reach the fixed-base operator (FBO).
 The runways form a V. The terminal, tower, cargo facility, border patrol, and the U.S. Customs apron are all centrally located on the field, easy to access from either runway.
 On the west side of Runway 18/36, there are multiple hangars, the fixed-base operator, and the fire station.
 In case of an accident on Runway 14/32, fire and rescue personnel would have to cross Runway 18/36, one possible issue of the layout at MFE.